Clean • Professional

 👉 This means the frontend container is trying to reach the backend container using its name.

-Docker networking enables seamless communication between containers, host systems, and external networks using different network drivers like bridge, host, overlay, and macvlan.
+Docker Container Networking is a core part of Docker that enables seamless communication between containers, the host system, and external services.
+By using different network types like bridge, host, overlay, and macvlan, Docker provides flexibility, isolation, and scalability for modern applications.